Pino0511/portfolio/flashcard-ai/README.md

-# Flashcard AI Web App

-This is a simple full-stack AI-powered flashcard generation web application built with a React frontend and Flask backend.
-It allows you to input text, automatically generate flashcards using OpenAI/Gemini APIs, and study interactively with flipping card animations and multilingual support.

-## Features

-- Generate flashcards from custom text using AI (OpenAI, Gemini)
 - Flip and navigate flashcards in a modern, responsive UI
 - Multilingual flashcard creation
 - Error handling for user input and API responses